mlacanilao/Undergraduate-Fall-2018-Projects/Homework #1/README.md

 Introduction
 ------------

 Develop a simple C++ program to display "Hello, World!" on the screen.
-Since, it's a very simple program, it is often used to illustrate the syntax of a programming language.
+Since it's a very simple program, it is often used to illustrate the syntax of a programming language.
 Be sure that your name appears as a comment at the beginning of your .cpp file.